survos/babel-bundle/README.md

 ### After running `code:translatable:trait`

 * A trait `src/Entity/Translations/PostTranslationsTrait.php` is generated with **property hooks** and a backing property (`$titleBacking`, …).
-* Your entity `use`s that trait plus `TranslatableHooksTrait`, which supplies the hooks API the hydrator expects.
+* Your entity `use`s that trait plus `BabelHooksTrait`, which supplies the hooks API the hydrator expects.
 * Continue using `$post->title = 'Hello';` — the backing value is persisted; the write listener computes the **hash**, upserts `str` + source `str_translation`, and provisions placeholders for other locales.

 ---